DaveMBush/davembush.github.io/source/_posts/optimizing-angular-for-speed.md

 However, this is one place where I'd spend the extra time to verify that my "optimization" isn't making the performance worse.

-### NgRX Actions
+### NgRX

-Fire as few NgRX Actions as possible.
-What that means is that if you can fire one action instead of more than one, you should.
+Use NgRX to ONLY manage your state.
+Reducers should only update state.
+Effects should only retrieve data from the server and dispatch one and only one action.

-Why is this?
-Because every action has to be handled by every effect and reducer in your code even if it doesn't need it.
-Think of ever ofType() call as an IF that has to be evaluated.
-And, similarly, every on() call in the reducers is another IF that has to be evaluated.
-These add up.
+For futher optimization, consider calling the service you'd normally call from your effect directly instead of dispatching through the effect.

-See my article about [What I learned writing SmartNgRX](/what-i-learned-writing-smartngrx/) for more information on this topic.
+See my article about [What I learned writing SmartNgRX](/what-i-learned-writing-smartngrx/) and [NgRx Performance Improvements](/ngrx-performance-improvements/) for more information on this topic.

 ### Use NgRX Selectors